-5 fun creative activities for kids on school holidays
+5 fun creative and therapeutic activities for children

 Fluffy slime youtube: https://www.youtube.com/watch?v=PTu9IZcao0c&t=64s

 Play dough is easily and cheaply made at home with basic every day ingredients (flour, salt, food colouring, oil, water).
+Having kids mix the dough can also be a fun sensory activity.
 The dough can be stored in air tight container for quite some time.
 Other recipes found online also call for cream of tartar which can apparently make it last as long as 6 months.
 Mixing colours with food dye can leave stains on hands so if this is an issue use food gloves.
-Also I would probably pour the food dye for them to avoid mess.
-Play dough is great for some kids to pound and squeeze to get their energy out and help them to use their creative thinking to build things.
-Also you can include popsicle sticks from the $2 shop or sticks from the garden to use in their construction work.
+Play dough is great for some kids to pound and squeeze to get their energy out and help them to exercise problem solving skills and creativity to build things.
+You could also add popsickle sticks, sticks and leaves from garden and little figurines to add to their play.

 Poster paints and washable markers